-When Francis Ford Coppola decided to make a project about the life of the famous Preston Tucker, he wanted Burt Reynolds to play Tucker.
-They discussed a lot about the movie and made plans, but the film never got made, until 1988, this time with Jeff Bridges in the role.
-Burt Reynolds only got Lewis Medlock's role in Deliverance (1972) after the stars who were originally chosen to play the lead, such as Marlon Brando, Henry Fonda and James Stewart declined the part, after they heard about the risks of the Chattooga River.
+When Francis Ford Coppola decided to make a project about the life of the famous Preston Tucker, he wanted Reynolds to play Tucker.
+They had many discussions about the movie and made plans, but the film did not get made until 1988, this time with Jeff Bridges in the role.
+Reynolds only got Lewis Medlock's role in Deliverance (1972) after the stars who were originally chosen to play the lead--including Marlon Brando, Henry Fonda and James Stewart--declined the part, after they heard about the risks of the Chattooga River.

-Engaged to former waitress Pam Seals.
-[January 1998]
+In January 1998 he became engaged to former waitress Pam Seals.

-Although Burt Reynolds and Paul Thomas Anderson's working relationship was very good during the making of the film, he hated Boogie Nights (1997) so much, he fired his agent immediately after viewing a screening of the film.
+His working relationship with Paul Thomas Anderson during the making of Boogie Nights (1997) was very difficult and he hated the film so much that he fired his agent immediately after viewing a screening.
 This was before the critical raves after the New York Film Festival occurred.
 He was then convinced by Anderson to promote the film on a radio tour and was further enraged at Anderson's behavior (constantly not letting Reynolds speak).
-This was the final straw for Reynolds, who, after a week or so of promoting the film, punched Anderson in the face and stopped promoting the film.
-As a result, he refused to participate in Anderson's next project, Magnolia (1999).
+This was the final straw for Reynolds, who, after a week or so of promoting the film, tried to punch Anderson in the face and stopped promoting the film.
+Reynolds refused to participate in Anderson's next project, Magnolia (1999).

 Attended Florida State University on a football scholarship, but only played in two seasons.
 He was a star running back.
 His college football career was ended by a knee injury.

 Refused the role that earned Jack Nicholson an Oscar in Terms of Endearment (1983).
-To this day, Reynolds comments that this was one of his most terrible mistakes.
-He also refused the role Kevin Kline played in Soapdish (1991), with Sally Field, because his then wife, Loni Anderson, told him that the whole Hollywood would laugh at her, as Reynolds and Field once had a very publicised love affair.
+To this day he comments that this was one of his most terrible mistakes.
+He also refused the role Kevin Kline played in Soapdish (1991), with Sally Field, because his then wife, Loni Anderson, told him that all of Hollywood would laugh at her, as Reynolds and Field once had a very long and heavily publicized affair.

-During the mid-1980s, he tried to make a comeback with Heat (1986), written by William Goldman.
+During the mid-'80s he tried to make a comeback with Heat (1986), written by William Goldman.
 He hoped the movie, directed by Robert Altman, would mark a new phase in his career.
-Unfortunately, Altman had an altercation with producer Elliott Kastner and he left the project.
-The movie ended up being a box office failure.
+Unfortunately, Altman had an altercation with producer Elliott Kastner and left the project.
+The movie ended up being a box-office failure.

 Is a 1958 graduate of Florida State University.